 Essentially you can have workflows for every recurring task or SOP that you can imagine!

-The above use cases are examples from our library of pre-made, ready-to-use workflow templates which you can copy and use in your organization.
-You can use these workflows as they are, run workflows from them, share them, or edit them to suit your specific needs.
+The above use cases are examples from our library of pre-made, ready-to-use workflows that you can copy and use in your organization.
+You can use these workflows as they are by, running or, sharing them, or edit them to suit your specific needs.

 You can even assign users and due dates to specific tasks in your workflows, to make sure that everyone knows what they need to do and when once a workflow has been run.